![]() |

 Mellotron used:

-The Eddie Boy Band seem to have been one of those mid-'70s US outfits that sounded a bit like the Doobie Brothers; you know, bland, mainstream stuff, with 'soulful' vocals, funk-lite rhythm guitar and just enough 'rock' not to be considered full-on pop.
+The Eddie Boy Band were one of those mid-'70s US outfits that sounded a bit like The Doobie Brothers; you know, bland, mainstream stuff, with 'soulful' vocals, funk-lite rhythm guitar and just enough 'rock' not to be considered full-on pop.
 All pretty unexciting stuff, if truth be told, although MCA obviously thought enough of them to release their album abroad, or at least in the UK.
 A couple of tracks have some balls, notably Losin' Again, with its duel-lead work, but it's largely very anodyne stuff.

-Keys man John Paruolo sticks to Hammond and piano most of the time, while subsidiary session man David Wolinski (know that name from somewhere) adds 'ARP string ensemble' on one track, but despite Paruolo's 'Mellotron' credit, I can't hear a note of the thing.
+Keys man John Paruolo sticks to Hammond and piano most of the time, while subsidiary session man David Wolinski (Chicago, a million others) adds 'ARP string ensemble' on one track, but despite Paruolo's 'Mellotron' credit, I can't hear a note of the thing.
 What's the point, eh?
 It's obviously either so far down in the mix (maybe doubling those synth strings?) that it's inaudible, or there's a bit of cello somewhere that's completely hidden by everything else.
-Anyway, dull album, no 'Tron.
+Anyway, dull album, no Mellotron.
 Avoid.

 |